 Interest Rate History

-Is 3% on the 10-year Treasury note high, low, or just about right?
-The Fed appears to be targeting inflation between 1% and 2% (although that commitment is quite uncertain).
-Adding a 2% inflation-risk spread, 3% or lower may be just about right for the 10-year note.
+Is 3.5% on the 10-year Treasury note high, low, or just about right?
+The Fed appears to be targeting inflation near 2% (although that commitment is quite uncertain).
+Adding a 2% inflation-risk spread, 4% or so may be just about right for the 10-year note.